Chang-Lin Tien Leadership in Education Award

 Congratulations to Dr. Mia Tuan, Dean of the University of Washington College of Education!
 Learn more about Dr. Tuan.

 About Dr. Chang-Lin Tien

-Chang-Lin Tien was the first Asian American to head a major US research university.
+Chang-Lin Tien was the first AAPI (Asian American and Pacific Islander) to head a major US research university.
 During his seven-year tenure as chancellor of UC Berkeley, he strengthened undergraduate education, fostered diversity on the Berkeley campus and raised nearly $1 billion for the university.